klmmmv/thesis/chap4.md

 From Abstract Syntax Trees to Process Structure Trees
 --------------------------------------------------------------------------------

-To realize the aforementioned system and guarantee its overall functionality, [@prinz:2015] proposes an architecture which consists of two main parts: A compiler and a virtual machine, as it can be seen in +@fig:compiler-engine .
+To realize the aforementioned system and guarantee its overall functionality, Prinz et al.
+[@prinz:2015] propose an architecture which consists of two main parts: A compiler and a virtual machine, as it can be seen in +@fig:compiler-engine .

 ![A compiler engine overview [@prinz:2015]](images/print/architecture.pdf){#fig:compiler-engine}